Lee978-source/CS_151_Fall_Project2/README.md

 cd CS_151_Fall_Project2

-Compile the code from root of the repo: mkdir bin
+Compile all files of the repo: mkdir bin javac --module-path /path/to/javafx/lib --add-modules javafx.controls,javafx.fxml \
+      -d bin $(find gamestate -name "*.java")

 javac -d bin gamestate/GameManager.java

 Run the program:
+java --module-path /path/to/javafx/lib --add-modules javafx.controls,javafx.fxml \
-java -cp bin GameManager.Main
+     -cp bin gamestate.GameManager

-Follow the terminal prompts to create accounts, manage files, and edit files with PDF/document/slide/spreadsheet menu features to make changes to your file.
+Follow the JavaFX prompts to create or log into an account, then start playing BlackJack or Snake to compete for high scores.

 Ethan implemented the Food and GameManager classes and contributed to the Snake and SnakeGamePane classes

 Phuong implemented the SnakeMainScreen and BlackJackMainScreen classes and contributed to the Snake and SnakeGamePane classes